Franchise Business Review Logo

 As more people head back to the office as businesses slowly reopen, the demand for educational support during the pandemic is greater than ever.
 Franchises that fill that need by providing instructional support, child care services, and youth recreational programs are seeing a sharp uptick.
 If you enjoy working with children and have an interest in their development and educational growth, an education franchise might be the right investment for you.

 There are a number of franchise opportunities to fill the needs of parents seeking help.
 While there are numerous franchise opportunities in this space to consider, not all are created equal.
 To help you narrow down your options and identify the right franchise for you, we’ve compiled a list of this year’s top-rated education franchises.
 These franchises were given high satisfaction ratings by current franchise owners in key areas like training and support, leadership, core values, and financial opportunity, on our independent franchisee surveys.
-You can view the entire list of the Top-Rated Franchises here.
+You can view the entire list of the Top-Rated Franchises here

 Top 9 Education Franchises